ArshadChowdhury/next-learning-project/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result. <br>

 There are some routes, some are dynamic some are static.
+Static components are kept outside of the app folder, only the things rendered in server side is kept in app directory.